6.3.1sr1 - SRTC Procedure: Records Management

 - acceptance letter.

 The contents of any physical file of the Official Student file will be destroyed five (5) years after graduation or date of last attendance.
 Documents in the file of an applicant who did not attend SRTC will be destroyed three (3) year after application term.

 The Permanent Record is an internal document – hardcopy or electronic image – maintained by the Registrar’s Office that reflects the complete academic history of a student at SRTC.
 It is a chronological listing of the student’s total quantitative and qualitative learning experiences and achievements and may include any information pertinent to the evaluation thereof.

 Prior to July 1, 1995, Permanent Record Cards (hardcopy) were generated for each student.
 The information on the permanent record cards has been transferred to either File Magic Plus or the document imaging system (AXS).
 All information in AXS is backed up on a daily basis and all information is backed up to multiple sites across the United States.
 This is done by automatic replication and these backups are now accessible from anywhere in the world.
 Since July 1, 1995, Permanent Record information is maintained electronically in the Banner Software System.
 The Target X and Softdocs platforms are housed in the cloud with Salesforce.

 The local Banner administrator is responsible for the nightly Banner backup.
-Banner database backups take place in three different ways.
+Banner database backups take place in two different ways.